Andell4301/EreshCalcs2/arguments.md

 </tr>
 </table>
 Used to set power mod / special attack buffs.
 This is <b>NOT</b> for servants like Gilgamesh.
-This is for things like event damage bonuses or Musashi's first skill.
+This is for things like event damage bonuses,  Musashi's first skill, or the NP of servants like Jack the Ripper with apply a buff.
 <br><br>
 Positive Values:
 <br>